turingschool/mod0_student_resources/silverstein_ben_resources.md

-Things that have helped me so far:
+Things that have helped me so far: <br>
-\pagebreak Google,
+Google, <br>
-Youtube,
+Youtube, <br>
-Current Turing student Jordan Skomal, and Friends with coding experience
+Current Turing student Jordan Skomal, <br>
+and Friends with coding experience